charliewhitfield/ivoyager_table_importer/README.md

 Any line starting with '#' is ignored.
 Additionally, entire columns are ignored if the column 'field' name begins with '#'.

+#### End-of-File

+The file should end with a '#' line.
+This is really a workaround for an unsolved bug where the last line is sometimes not read.
+(Perhaps Rons Data Edit is to blame.
+I'm not sure...)

 ## DB_ENTITIES Format

 This is the default table format, assumed if no table directives are present.
 It is a database-style entities (rows) by fields (columns) table.
 Entities may or may not have names.
 If present, entity names are treated as enumerations, which are accessible in other tables and must be globally unique.
 See example table [here](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/planets.tsv).